benchristel/sindarin/sindarin/pronunciation-complete.md

 - [.s P]: as in English.
 - [.s PH]: as in _photograph_.
 In the middle of a word, it represents a lengthened F-sound: a word like _ephel_ "outer fence" would be pronounced _ef-fel_.
 - [.s N]: as in English.
-- [.s NG] at the end of a word is the sound heard in "ringer".
+- [.s NG] at the end of a word is the sound heard in "sing".
 Elsewhere it represents the same sound plus a hard G, as in "finger".
 - [.s G]: is always hard, as in "get".
 The Elvish languages do not have the J-sound heard in "gem".
 - [.s L]: always as in "let", with the tip of the tongue touching or just behind the upper teeth.
 In English, L is sometimes pronounced with the tongue bunched up in the back of the mouth, as in "cold", but this variant of L does not exist in Sindarin.
 - [.s LH]: the sound of _LL_ in Welsh _Llewellyn_—a peculiar sound, if you've not heard it before.
 To pronounce it, put your tongue in a position to say L, and blow gently.
 The resulting sound should be somewhere between _th_ and _sl_ (in fact, the LH sound developed from earlier SL, found in Old Sindarin).